wp-plugins/powerpress/readme.txt

 - Full iTunes Support: Adds iTunes compliant podcast feeds to your WordPress blog.
 - Integrated HTML5 and Flash Media Players: Audio/video web players with embed support from sites such as YouTube and Ustream.tv.
 - HTML5 video support: Add both mp4 and webm media to each episode for maximum platform compatibility
+- Advanced and Default Mode: Simplfy settings using only the defaults, or harness all the potential of podcasting with Advanced Mode.
 - Media Modifiers: Easily add, modify and remove podcasts form blog posts and pages.
 - Migration tools: Quickly migrate from PodPress, Blogger or Movable Type without losing episodes.
 - Multi-podcast support: Create separate podcasts by category (Category Podcasting) or by media format (Podcast Channels).